Otunje

 Otunje (Otunje) is a village in the municipality of Tetovo, North Macedonia.

 Demographics

+Otunje is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 20 Christian households, 1 bachelor and 2 widows.

 According to the 2021 census, the village had a total of 3 inhabitants.
 Ethnic groups in the village include: